+- Tracy Ryan: Learning Mentor

+- Alton Edwards: Sports Coach

+- Janice Brown: Wrap Around Carer

+- Martin Sinclair: Behaviour Therapist

+- Sam Foulkes: Gardening therapist

-- 15.1 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 15.2 Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - 15.3 If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 8.4. - 15.4 If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.
+- 15.4 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+- 15.5 Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.

+- 15.6 If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 8.4.

+- 15.7 If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.